rayshoo/vansinetes/README.md

 # It can be initialized with the saved snapshot with the following command
 $ vagrant snapshot restore up

-# It is automatically set when the root password is entered.
+# If you specify the root_pass=true option, you can specify the root password at the prompt.
 $ root_pass=true vagrant provision --color
+# Alternatively, you can directly enter the password excluding 'true' and 'yes' in the terminal.
+$ root_pass=<password> vagrant provision --color

 # For more detailed information, add the debug option.
 $ debug=true root_pass=true vagrant provision --color